One Griswold Street

 One Griswold Street (formerly also known as the Standard Savings Building and the Raymond James Building) is a high-rise building in the Financial District of Detroit, Michigan, United States.
 The building sits at the intersection of Griswold Street and West Jefferson Avenue, on the same city block occupied by 150 West Jefferson.
 Since 2007, the building has been owned by the Church of Scientology, which operates the building as the Church of Scientology Detroit.
-Between 2017 and 2018, the building underwent an extensive renovation that restored much of its interior appearance, including a grand staircase and mezzanine for the first and second floors.
+Between 2017 and 2018, the building underwent a renovation that restored much of its interior appearance, including a grand staircase and mezzanine for the first and second floors.